Deuteronomy 23: 21

-For avoidance of doubt and for clarity, Procrastination is avoiding to do a task that needs to be accomplished.
-It is choosing to do more pleasurable things in place of less pleasurable ones, or carrying out less urgent tasks instead of more urgent ones, thus putting off for later impending tasks.
+Procrastination is avoiding to do a pending task.
+It is choosing to do more pleasurable things in place of less pleasurable ones or carrying out less urgent tasks instead of more urgent ones, thus putting off for later impending tasks.
 Sometimes, procrastination takes place until just before a deadline.

 Refuse to give room to procrastination.
 Have a well-defined plan on how you are to execute each task.
-Choose to do things when they ought to be done.
-Always remind yourself that any discomfort you avoid now via procrastination would still be waiting for you in the nearest future plus the allocated discomfort of (the tasks of) that season.
+Choose to do things when they ought to.
+Always remind yourself that any discomfort you avoid now via procrastination would still be waiting for you plus others in the nearest future.

 Exodus 22: 29 At harvest time you should give me the first grain and the first juice from your fruit.
 Don’t wait until later in the year.
 (ERV)